-Neural activity creates toxic metabolic waste, More active brains generate waste faster, sleep helps us clear that toxic waste out.
+Neural activity creates toxic metabolic waste, More active brains generate waste faster, and sleep helps us clear that toxic waste out.

 Memory naps allow your brain to clear the buffer of your short-term memory.

-Your body will tell you what it needs - makes sure you’re listening.
+Your body will tell you what it needs - make sure you’re listening.

 Proper learning environment

 Physical exertion stimulates the brain the same way as A.D.D medication works… Be physically active!

-Light: Color & Amount matter.
-Bright white sun color - alert, yellow lights tells your body it needs to be tired
+Light: Color and amount matter.
+Bright white sun color - alert, yellow lights tell your body it needs to be tired